 Recovery of student loan debt repaid under the government loan guarantee

-If Kela has repaid your student loan to the bank in its capacity as the guarantor of the loan, the full amount repaid to the bank will be recovered from you.
+If Kela has guaranteed your student loan and paid it to the bank, Kela will collect the whole amount paid to the bank from you.
+Kela terms this amount the student loan debt.
 The interest rate charged on the student loan debt is 4% from the beginning of 2018.

 Pay the entire amount due in a single payment.
 If you cannot pay it in a single payment, you can contact Kela’s Overpayment Recovery Centre to discuss paying it back in instalments.

 - Log in to OmaKela using online banking codes or a mobile certificate.

 - On the front page of OmaKela you can check your recovery matters.
 Select the recovery matter for which you wish to suggest payment in instalments.
 After that, select Ehdota maksusuunnitelmaa.

 Alternatively, you can call the Overpayment Recovery Centre to discuss your options for paying back in instalments the amount that you owe.

 If you cannot contact Kela via the e-service OmaKela or by phone to discuss your case, you can also send a freely formulated letter where you suggest a payment plan.
 Mail the letter to Kelan perintäkeskus, PL 31, 00056 KELA.

 When drawing up a plan for payment in instalments, Kela considers your financial situation, the amount of the debt and the remaining time of collection.